 What I’m looking for is a simple way to transfer my files from the old laptop to the new one.
-I’d really like to avoid having to copy everything to blank DVDs if I can.

 I was hoping I could just connect the two laptops together with a USB cable and transfer the files that way.
 Is that possible?

 Rick’s answer: Yes Pauline, you can transfer your files to the new laptop the way you described, but you’ll need a special cable called a USB Bridge Cable.
 They aren’t all that expensive and they are quite easy to use.

 The bridge cable that I always recommend is this one from a company called Plugable.